NathanRuprecht/EENG5950_MasterThesis/Python/README.md

+# Python Files

-# Python 3.6 running on Spyder via Anaconda
+Python 3.6 running on Spyder via Anaconda

 * SL0_Tx - transmitting (leaf) node using CS on user specified source
   * AudioFile - do CS on audio file